stormchaserroleplaying/stormchaserRPG/Spells/2/Conjuration/index.md

 * **Attack:** The statue charges to strike.
 Make a melee conjuration attack against a target that you can see within 30 feet of the statue.
 On a hit, this attack deals 5d6 bludgeoning damage.
 * **Defend:** The statue interposes itself between you and your enemies.
 This counts as using the [Raise Shield](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Raise/) action, giving you a +3 shield bonus vs melee and ranged attacks until the start of your next turn.
 * **Lift:** The status will lift one thing weighing 500 lbs. or less and move it up to 30 feet.

+After any of these acts, the statue will turn into mud and disintegrate.

 ## Phantom Steed
 *2nd Level Conjuration (Ritual)*<br>